MicrosoftDocs/dynamics-365-ai/ai-docs/sales/data-retention-deletion-policy.md

 ---
-title: "Data retention and deletion policy | MicrosoftDocs"
+title: "Data retention and deletion policy (Sales Insights) | MicrosoftDocs"
 description: "Provide read-only access to your call data and determine how long you want to keep the analyzed call recording data in conversation intelligence." ms.date: 11/06/2020 ms.custom: